 For the first time beginning with RY 2004, TRI will provide Data Quality Alerts (DQA).
 The DQA informs facilities of possible reporting issues.
 It is offered to assist facilities in ensuring accurate reporting.

-C. Common Errors in Completing Form R Reports and Form A Certification Statements, including Reporting Determination Errors
+C. Common Errors in Completing Form R Reports and Form A Certification Statements, including Reporting Determination Errors submission.
+Although EPA accepts diskette and paper submissions, EPA strongly encourages you to send your submission via CDX.

 General Considerations